Cambodia is such a wonderful country.

 One of my favourite free things to do is explore the Cambodian coastline.
-Sihanoukville, Koh Rong, even Rabbit Island if you want to get away from the crowds.
-I loved cafe-hopping in Phnom Penh.
+Skip Sihanoukville, as it’s a construction site these days with nothing to do or see.
+Koh Rong and Koh Rong Samloem are beautiful island-escapes, and there’s even Rabbit Island, off the cost of Kep, if you want to get away from the crowds.
 Kampot is full of the most delicious food and Kep is all about the crabs.

 Miscellaneous Expenses for Cambodia

-A Cambodia guidebook: A guidebook will give you an in-depth look into Cambodian culture, suggest the perfect itineraries for the amount of time you have, and offer recommendations for where to eat and what’s worth doing.
-I always opt for Lonely Planet guidebooks and their Cambodia offering receives great reviews for around $18.
+A guidebook will give you an in-depth look into Cambodian culture, suggest the perfect itineraries for the amount of time you have, and offer recommendations for where to eat and what’s worth doing.
+I always opt for Lonely Planet guidebooks because I love how they look on my bookcase at home, and their Cambodia offering is great.

-If you’ve read any other posts on Never Ending Footsteps, you’ll know that I’m a great believer in travelling with travel insurance.
-I’ve seen far too many Go Fund Me campaigns from destitute backpackers that are unexpectedly stranded in a foreign country after a scooter accident/being attacked/breaking a leg with no way of getting home or paying for their healthcare.
-If you can’t be treated in Cambodia, where the healthcare isn’t amazing, you’ll potentially need to be airlifted to Thailand, Singapore, or Hong Kong.
+Travel insurance is essential, not optional.
+I’ve seen far too many Go Fund Me campaigns from destitute backpackers in Southeast Asia, unexpectedly stranded in a foreign country after a scooter accident/being attacked/breaking a leg with no way of getting home or paying for their healthcare.
+If you can’t be treated in Cambodia, you’ll need to be airlifted to Thailand, Singapore, or even your home country.
 These costs can quickly land you with a six-figure bill to pay at the end of it.